sultania-p/sultania-p/README.md

 # 👋 Hi there, I’m Piyush Kumar Sultania.

 A Data analyst passionate about Data Engineering 📊.
 I like analysing data and providing insights to improve business performance and efficiency.
-I have 6 years of IT experience as Data Engineer with proven excellence in application development, data modeling, data warehousing, analytics & reporting solutions.
+I have 6.5 years of IT experience as Data Engineer and Analyst with proven excellence in application development, data modeling, data warehousing, analytics & reporting solutions.
 I am highly proficient in SQL, Python, Data architecture and ETL solutions.

 - 👀 I always aspire to learn new technologies and improve my knowledge base one day at a time.
 I like learning and working on data modeling, warehousing, analytics and visualization.
 - 💡 I'm interested in many things like: **Data Engineering and Analytics**